artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

 Follow the next steps:
 1. Read the instructions provided at [Ripes_Introduction](https://github.com/mortbopet/Ripes/blob/master/docs/introduction.md).
-2. Replicate the instructions provided in section *Using RIPES in the virtual machine*.
+2. Replicate the instructions provided below in section *Using RIPES in the virtual machine*.
 3. Then, resolve the exercises 1-4 provided below.